DavidDock/cheers-to-beers/README.md

 ![Submit-Message](public/documentaion/images/features/toastmessage.png)

 Allows users to contact the admin of the site with their name, email and message.
 Upon submit they user is redirected home and given a success message.
 For this message the [React-Toastify](https://www.npmjs.com/package/react-toastify) package was installed and used, it provides a simple and effective way to give the user feedback.

+#### Related user story:
+- As a user I can contact the site admin with a message so I can add feedback to the website.

 ### Favicon

 ![Favicon](public/documentaion/images/features/favicon.png)

 Displayed on the browsers tab.

+#### Related user story:

+- As a user I would like to quickly identify the websites tab so I can access it quickly

 ### Page Not Found